Frederick Warren: Naval captain of the Napoleonic Wars

 On 12 May 1801 Warren was promoted to the rank of captain.
 On the renewal of the war in 1803 after the Peace of Amiens he had for three years the command of the sea fencibles of the Dundee district; in November 1806 he was appointed to HMS Daedalus, and took her out to the West Indies, where in April 1808 he was moved to HMS Meleager, which was wrecked near Port Royal on 30 July 1808.
 Warren was acquitted of all blame, and officially complimented on the exertions he had made after the ship struck.

 In 1809 Warren commanded HMS Melpomene in the Baltic Sea for a few months, acting for Sir Peter Parker, 2nd Baronet, who was on sick leave.
-On the night of 29–30 May he fought a severe action in the Belt with about twenty Danish gunboats.
+On the night of 29–30 May he fought a severe action in the Danish Straits with about twenty Danish gunboats.
 At daybreak the wind freshened and the gunboats retired; but the Melpomene had lost thirty-four men, killed and wounded; both hull and masts had suffered much damage, and her rigging was cut to pieces.
 She was shortly afterwards sent to England and paid off.

 In December 1809 Warren was appointed to the 44-gun HMS Argo, which he commanded on the Lisbon station and in the Mediterranean for nearly three years.
 In 1814 he commanded the 74-gun HMS Clarence in the English Channel.